 We've also featured the best accounting software for small business.

-There is also Automatic Time Tracking which can be used for employee internet usage monitoring, and to assign an entry to the correct project.
+There is also automated time tracking which can be used for employee Internet usage monitoring, and to assign an entry to the correct project.
 The time management software function puts this all together to be able to track a team’s time spent on a project, and also their productivity.

 There is a free tier for limited use as it only supports a single user.
-The next higher plan is the Basic tier, that has no limit on the number of users, supports billable time functions, and offers both a monthly or annual subscription.
+The next higher plan is the Basic tier, which has no limit on the number of users, supports billable time functions and offers both a monthly and annual subscription.
+There are also Pro and Enterprise plans for larger organizations.

 Furthermore, there is support for different currencies, and the ability to track costs per team, to help maximize income while keeping projects within a predefined budget.
 Finally, tasks can be tracked by individual team members to follow their productivity, and compared to their peers.